 Traditionally, Indigenous women gave birth in their communities.
 There are strong community roots for the mother, infant, and family.
 Currently, most women deliver their babies in hospital.
 Many First Nations, Métis, and Inuit women are transferred out of their communities, sometimes for several weeks before giving birth.
-A movement towards bringing birth back to communities is underway with the support of organizations including the SOGC.
+This can be very stressful on a family.
+A movement towards bringing birth back to Indigenous communities is underway with the support of organizations including the SOGC.
+It is well-documented that women with low-risk pregnancies can safely give birth in remote communities.
+Ideal birth services in remote areas should involve a collaboration of caregivers (e.g., midwives, nurses, doulas, family physicians) and provide woman-centred care.

 Midwives are women with specialized knowledge in prenatal care, birthing assistance, and aftercare.
 The midwife may use massage, diets, medicines, ritual, prayers and/or counselling.
 Midwifery practice was discouraged throughout colonization, but Aboriginal midwifery is regaining a role in many communities.